MetaBorgCube/deep-conflicts-in-the-wild/README.md

 There are several options for network settings in Virtual Box.
 One of the options that allows for SSH connection together with the internet connection available in the VM is using NAT + Port forwarding.

-In the VirtualBox click Settings → Network → Choose Adapter 1 → switch to NAT → Expand Advanced → Port Forwarding and fill in the table such that host port *3022* will be forwarded to guest port *22*, naming the entry *ssh*.
+In the VirtualBox click Settings → Network → Choose Adapter 1 → switch to NAT → Expand Advanced → Port Forwarding and fill in the table such that host port *3022* will be forwarded to guest port *22*, naming the entry *ssh* and leaving the rest blank.

 To SSH into the guest VM, run: